 State Key Laboratories

-HKU currently has four State Key Laboratories (SKLs).
+HKU currently has five State Key Laboratories (SKLs).
 Two of the SKLs, Brain and Cognitive Sciences and Emerging Infectious Diseases, were set up in 2005, and were then the first and only SKLs in their respective fields located outside of mainland China.
 Two more SKLs, Liver Research and Synthetic Chemistry, were established in 2010.
+The fifth one on Pharmaceutical Biotechnology was established in 2013.
 SKLs are regarded as key components of China's science and technology research system.
 They serve as the base for top-level basic research and applied basic research development, assembling and nurturing outstanding researchers, as well as scholarly exchanges for the country.

 This SKL conducts interdisciplinary research that combines state-of-the-art functional magnetic imaging (fMRI), nanoscience, and genetic neuroscience approaches to investigate brain and cognitive functions such as language, attention, perception, and memory.
 Two important research directions are (1) comparative studies of the brain mechanisms supporting Chinese and other languages, and (2) studies of neurogenetic factors in the central nervous system.